QuantEcon/lecture-source-jl/rst_files/tools_editors.rst

 You can think of the TOML as specifying demands for resources, which are supplied by the ``~/.julia`` user depot

-To return to the deafult Julia environment, simply
+To return to the default Julia environment, simply

 .. code-block:: julia